wevote/WebAppPublic/docs/README_MAC_SIMPLIFIED_INSTALL.md

 ## Set up an admin account in your local WeVoteServer database

-Now, create an account for yourself to login to the management pages of the WeVoteServer.
+1. Now, create an account for yourself to login to the management pages of the WeVoteServer.

     At WeVote, we call end users "voters".
-This new "voter" will have all the rights that you (as a developer) need to log in to [http://localhost:8000/admin/](http://localhost:8000/admin/).
-Once logged in you can start synchronizing data (downloading ballot and issue data from the master server in the cloud, to your local server).

     The usage is:  `python manage.py create_dev_user first_name last_name email password`

     ```
     (3.11.8) stevepodell@Steves-MBP-M1-Dec2021 WeVoteServer % python manage.py create_dev_user Samuel Adams samuel@adams.com ale
     Creating developer first name=Samuel, last name=Adams, email=samuel@adams.com, password =ale
     End of create_dev_user
     (3.11.8) stevepodell@Steves-MBP-M1-Dec2021 WeVoteServer %
+    ```
+    This new "voter" will have all the rights that you (as a developer) need to log in to [http://localhost:8000/admin/](http://localhost:8000/admin/).
+Once logged in you can start synchronizing data (downloading ballot and issue data from the master server in the cloud, to your local server).

 [//]: # (1.
 Open the file `WeVoteServer/voter/controllers_voter_create.py` and edit the variables to your own information.)
 [//]: # ()